KuramaSyu/GoToHell/README.md

 - [ ] Show sport (when selected via modal) even if it's not in UI preferences.
 Push it to top.
 Remove it afterward
 - [ ] make Overview boxes in Shortcut Modal clickable
 - [ ] add "home" button in quick action modal
-- [ ] show long names of games in modal search, but also search short names

 #### Perf